 The Master of Science in Health Informatics and certificate programs are STEM designated.

 Learn more about the flexibility of each program and how HI graduates can immediately apply their knowledge through modern technologies and critical thinking.

 We welcome students of all educational and professional backgrounds, but HI students typically have experience in health and rehabilitation sciences, health information management, information science, computer science, biology, management, nursing, or other clinical fields.
 Here's how to apply.

 We offer four Health Informatics certificate programs to help students open doors to new areas.
 All students enrolled in these certificate programs are required to complete 10 credits.
 A certificate program can be finished in one or two terms.

-Students pursuing a master’s in Health Informatics can choose from three tracks, each offering additional certificate options.
+Students pursuing a master’s in Health Informatics can choose from four tracks, each offering additional certificate options.
 Find out how each MSHI track helps students acquire advanced skills to analyze health care data in order to predict and make important decisions, and communicate this data to others.

 The RHIA track is designed for students seeking eligibility to sit for the American Health Information Management (AHIMA) credentialing examination to become a Registered Health Information Administrator (RHIA).
 The RHIA concentration leading to a Master of Science degree in Health Informatics is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).

 Results from the 2018 outcomes assessment reported to CAHIIM in the 2019 Annual Program Report (APAR) indicate: